s-a/sublime-text-refactor/README.md

 Installation
 ============

-Use the Sublime Package Control and search for: "refactor" (NOT ACTIVE SO FAR!)
+Use the Sublime Package Control and search for: "JavaScript Refactor" (NOT ACTIVE SO FAR!)

 or